WDI-SEA/react-router-portfolio/README.md

 Now let's put that to the test!

-## You Do: Implement Router
+## Your Task: Implement Router

-Let's build a basic portfolio.
-It can be your information of just dummy information, you can style it with a framework or your own CSS
+Let's build a basic portfolio website.
+It can be your information of just dummy information, you can style it with a framework or your own custom CSS.

 Your portfolio needs to have these pages:

 - Homepage: A main welcome page
 - Blog: A page displaying a few blog posts
 - About: A page about you and your skills
 - Projects: A page with a screenshot and a little bit of info

-Tasks:
+**TODOs:**

 - Each page is a component - we're learning to use React Router here!
 - Create a navigation menu of list items that Route to each page.